maryrosecook/code-lauren/pages/doing-an-action-a-lot-of-times.md

 ## Doing an action a lot of times

 When you reused the `number` name, you could focus on the adding, rather than the naming.
 This will come in useful now.
 You are going to create your first animation.
+Delete the code on the left.
 Type in the code below:

 ```
 number: 1